jamesrharwood/srqr/items/data_analysis.md

 ---
 id: data-analysis
 title: Data analysis
+checklist:
-checklist: Describe the process by which inferences, themes, etc. were identified and developed, including the researchers involved in data analysis; usually references a specific paradigm or approach.
+    text: Describe the process by which inferences, themes, etc. were identified and developed, including the researchers involved in data analysis; usually references a specific paradigm or approach.
 Describe why you chose this process.
 ---

 ## What to write